Celebrate Menopause Awareness Month with $30 Off Paloma Membership

 Medically Reviewed by:

-The thyroid is the small, butterfly-shaped gland at the base of your neck that produces hormones to regulate the body's metabolism.
-When your thyroid hormone production drops (hypothyroidism), your body processes slow down and change, affecting essentially all the systems in your body.
+The thyroid is the small, butterfly-shaped gland at the base of your neck that produces hormones to regulate your body's metabolism.
+A drop in thyroid hormone production is called hypothyroidism.
+When you're hypothyroid, your body processes slow down and change, affecting essentially all the systems in your body.

 What does a full thyroid panel include?